Macario Sakay: After the war

 Sakay was one of the founders of the Partido Nacionalista (unrelated to the present Nacionalista Party founded in 1907), which sought to achieve Philippine independence through legal means.
 The party appealed to the Philippine Commission, but the Commission passed the Sedition Law, which prohibited any form of propaganda advocating independence.
 Sakay took up arms again.

 After the capture of Aguinaldo

 Contrary to popular belief, the Philippine resistance to American rule did not end with the capture of General Emilio Aguinaldo.
 Several forces remained at large, including one led by Sakay.
 Sakay's rank and association within Aguinaldo's Revolutionary Government is unknown.
 When Aguinaldo surrendered to the US, Sakay seized the leadership of the revolution and declared himself Supreme President of the Tagalog Republic.
 He said this included all the islands of the Philippines from Luzon to Mindanao.
 Taking over the Morong–Nueva Ecija command and assigning his deputies to take charge of the other Tagalog regions, Sakay wrote a constitution in which traitors, or supporters of the enemy, were to be punished with exile, imprisonment, or death.
-In May 1902, Sakay and his men declared open resistance to the US and conducted guerrilla raids that lasted for several years.
+In May 1902, Sakay and his men declared open resistance to the US and conducted guerrilla raids that lasted for five years.